manassaloi/manassaloi.github.io/_posts/2022-07-12-shamelist-gojek.markdown

 ---
 layout: post
-title:  "Gojek's Shamelist & learnings"
+title:  "Gojek Shamelist & learnings"
 ---

 I generally share this only once I leave a company.
 This time I am making an exception.
 With my company going public, I can't share details around specific features or metrics anyway.
 Also note that most of these are from my first year working as an IC.